TheochemUI/eOn/docs/source/user_guide/communicator.md

 `eOn` has a server client architecture for running its calculations.
 The simulation data is stored on the server and clients are sent jobs and return the results.
-Each time `eOn` is run it first checks to see if any results have come back from clients and processes them accordingly and then submits more jobs if needed.
+Each time `eOn` is run it first checks to see if any results have come back from clients and processes them, then submits more jobs if needed.
 In `eOn` there are several different ways to run jobs.
 One can run them locally on the server, via MPI,  or using a job queuing system such as [SGE](http://www.oracle.com/us/products/tools/oracle-grid-engine-075549.html).